 Poultry may be taken home at the conclusion of the Fair.
 It is strongly recommended that exhibited poultry be consumed, sold for slaughter, or isolated from other poultry for a period of not less than three weeks to prevent the possibility of spreading contagious diseases.
-Judging to take place Wednesday, August 31st.
-Members should observe and ask questions.
+Members are encouraged to observe judging and ask questions at the judges discretion.

-- 1. All poultry exhibits must be owned & cared for by the exhibitor, as a project by June 1, 2022 (exemption: meat birds). - 2.
-The exhibitor may make a maximum of 4 exhibits in each class (unless specified) of a breed or variety. - 3.
-Birds will be judged on production standards.
-In cases of limited competition in any given class, the judge will give only such awards as the quality of the exhibit merits. - 4.
-You must attach a copy of the Pullorum certificate proving the birds have been tested negative. - 5.
-Mark entry sheets by breed, and variety (color). - 6.
+- 1. All poultry exhibits must be owned & cared for by the exhibitor as a project by June 1, 2023 (exemption: meat birds). - The exhibitor may make a maximum of 4 exhibits in each class (unless specified) of a breed or variety.
+2. - 3.
+In cases of limited competition in any given class, the judge will give only such awards as the quality of the exhibit merits. - You must attach a copy of the Pullorum certificate proving the birds have been tested negative.
+4. - 5.
+Mark entry sheets by breed and variety (color). - 6.
 Poultry must be cared for by exhibitors throughout the fair.